 Get more information from their website at https://www.dmuonline.com/.

 Solid Waste Removal will continue as regular on Tuesdays and Thursdays as normal.
 Please call Denison City Hall if you have any questions or need assistance.
 People wanting to purchase tags for additional bags may arrange for this by calling City Hall.

 Dog and Cat Licenses: 712-263-3143

-Denison citizens wanting to license their dog and/or cat during this time will need to send a copy of their proof or rabies vaccine, payment via check or money order, and a self-addressed, stamped envelope to City Hall.
+Denison citizens wanting to license their dog and/or cat during this time who do not want to visit City Hall will need to send a copy of their proof or rabies vaccine, payment via check or money order, and a self-addressed, stamped envelope to City Hall.
 Please make sure your correct address and phone number is on the paperwork.
 Cost for spayed or neutered animals is $10 per year, and cost for male and female animals is $20 per year.
 If you have questions, please call Denison City Hall for assistance.
 Upon receiving the above information in the mail, we will process your paperwork and return your license and tag to you.